marko-londo/IBM-ESPN-Case-Study/README.md

 - ### Project Incorporation

     The IBM Watson - ESPN project began in 2016.
 The idea was to leverage Watson's NLP processing capabilities to enhance the fantasy football experience for fans.
-Since it's incorporation, the project has grown significantly, with a team of several data scientists, software engineers, and product managers, all dedicated to improving the technology behind the project.<br><br>
+Since its incorporation, the project has grown significantly, with a team of several data scientists, software engineers, and product managers, all dedicated to improving the technology behind the project.<br><br>

 - ### Redefining Sports Coverage